Alex Shipp – Texas A&M Corpus Christi

 - The months of November – February are the time periods that there is a lot of coaching staff movement (fired, resign or retire).
 If the institution has a new coaching staff, you may have to re-introduce yourself and update them with all the previous information.
 In some cases, the recruiting process may well have to completely start from the very beginning – do your research and plan accordingly.
 If you have received a verbal commitment prior to the coaching staff changing, contact the athletic department and seek guidance.
 Most schools honor their former coaching staff’s commitment, but you must check and clarify.

-- Update the schools with your fall academic results (transcript, GPA, SAT / ACT, Class Rank, profile changes).
+- Update the schools continually with your academic results (transcript, GPA, SAT / ACT, class rank, profile changes).

-- Make sure you have checked with your Head Coach / Director of Coaching pertaining to which college coaches have contacted / shown interest in you as a potential student-athlete.
+- Check with your Head Coach / Director of Coaching pertaining to which college coaches have contacted / shown interest in you.